syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 ---
-title: Working with Document Conversion in Fileformat PDF | Syncfusion
+title: Working with Document Conversion in Fileformats PDF Control | Syncfusion
 description: This section explains converting other document Types (Word, Excel, RTF, TIFF, XPS and HTML) into PDF in Fileformat PDF.
 platform: file-formats
 control: PDF